Join us in Kyoto (and online) for KAMC2021!

 Call for Papers

-The KAMC Organising Committee welcomes papers from a wide variety of interdisciplinary and theoretical perspectives, and submissions are organised into the following streams:
+The KAMC Organising Committee welcomes papers from a wide variety of interdisciplinary and theoretical perspectives relating to Arts, Media and Culture.
+For information about streams, please click here.

 Special Themes and Areas of Focus